raedahgroup/video-production/decredPoS/decredPoS_script.md

 With each block, 5 tickets are randomly drawn from the ticket pool.

-How long an individual ticket will wait in the pool before being drawn is entirely up to chance, but current data shows the average waiting time is 30 days.
+How long an individual ticket will wait in the pool before being drawn is entirely up to chance, but the average waiting time is close to one month.
 In rare circumstances, it is possible for a ticket to never be drawn.
 This occurs with less than 1 percent of all tickets and results in a full refund of the expired ticket's price.

 Once their ticket is drawn, a ticketholder's votes must be broadcast to the network from either their own *self-hosted* **voting wallet** or a designated **voting service provider** for inclusion the next block.
 If votes are not broadcast quickly enough, their intended block may be mined without them.
 This occurs in less than 2% of cases and results in a full refund of the missed ticket's price.